iterative/dvc.org/content/docs/start/experiments-trail/experiments-2.md

 ![](/img/start-dvc-exp-show-no-timestamp-210704.png)

-## Persisting experiments
+## 🔏 Persisting experiments

-After selecting a experiments from the table, you can commit the hyperparameters and other dependencies that produced this successful experiment to your Git history.
+After selecting an experiment from the table, you can commit the hyperparameters and other dependencies that produced this successful experiment to your Git history.